chelsea-12/chelseaexamples/h2-threatmodeling.md

 - sketching and how this can help answer what we are working on, and lead into answering what can go wrong: this should be the first step as it's a non-permanent way to see the big picture
 - additionally to this records should be kept of the collaboration and sketches: can do this in a drawing tool (and through this you can maybe even further asnwer the question 'what can go wrong'
 - Data flow diagrams are important as threats tend to follow data.
 They are also easy to follow and draw.
-- Data flow diagrams have 5 symbols: external entities which is anything outside your control (square),
+- Data flow diagrams have 5 symbols: external entities which is anything outside your control (square), processes which are things under your control(round), data flows to connect things (arrows), data stores (drums) and trust boundary (dotted line)
+- What can go wrong: sometimes we just need to give people a space to express what they are worried about, or sometimes we need to use certain techniques to figure this out
+- One of these techniques or structures is called STRIDE: stride stands for Spoofing, Tampering, Repudiation, Information disclosure, Denial of service, Elevation of privileges.
+These are each possible problems that can occur with any type of system, and it's important to think of at least one threat each from these
+- What are we going to do about it: there should be a solution for each of the problems highlighted.
+Don't just forget about them or put them to the side, they must be treated as important
+- Risk management and threat modeling go hand-in-hand
+- Did we do a good job: would you recommend threat modeling to a colleague?
+The answer to this can answer the question 'did we do a good job?'

 ### Chapter 1 Dive in and threat model [(link)](https://www.oreilly.com/library/view/threat-modeling-designing/9781118810057/9781118810057c01.xhtml#c1)